gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 ### Limitations

+Each operating system has its own default user (e.g. `core`, `admin`, `ec2-user` etc).
+These users get their SSH keys during VM creation (however there is a different handling on Google Cloud Platform as stated below).
+These keys currently do not get rotated respectively are not removed from the `authorized_keys` file.
+This means that the initial `ssh` key will still be valid for the default operating system user.

 On Google Cloud Platform, the VMs do not have any static users (i.e. no `gardener` user) and there is an agent on the nodes that syncs the users with their SSH keypairs from the GCP IAM service.